syncfusion/ej2-angular-docs/src/documenteditor/document-editor/table-of-contents.md

 ---
 title: "Table of contents"
 component: "DocumentEditor"
-description: "Learn how to insert, edit, or update table of contents in JavaScript document editor."
+description: "Learn how to insert, edit, or update table of contents in Angular document editor."
 ---

 # Table of contents